Table of Contents

 - Check the firewall logs for unusual crashes.

-- If you are using Cloudflare, then it returns a 502 Bad Gateway error to your visitors when a certain limit is reached.
+- If you are using Cloudflare, your visitors may receive a 502 Bad Gateway error when a certain limit is reached.
 Try to disable Cloudflare.

 Monitoring your system metrics with Hosted Graphite by MetricFire

-To identify bottlenecks and troubleshoot errors such as error 502, it is useful to monitor the metrics of your system and the technologies you are using in your application.
-MetricFire has an open-source platform that provides you with the tools to monitor and analyze your system’s metrics.
-MetricFire offers hosted Graphite and hosted Grafana.
+To identify bottlenecks and troubleshoot errors such as error 502, it is helpful to monitor the metrics of your system and the technologies you are using in your application.
+MetricFire has an open-source platform that provides the tools to monitor and analyze your system’s metrics.
+MetricFire offers Hosted Graphite and Hosted Grafana.
 Grafana is a web-based analytics and data visualization application.
-It allows you to create various customizable dashboards that can include diagrams, graphs, and notifications.
+It allows you to create customizable dashboards, including diagrams, graphs, and notifications.
 You can easily monitor your Nginx instance using MetricFire.

 Let's take a look at some of the main features of Grafana:

 - Dashboard templates.
-You can design your dashboard in templates as if you were writing code.
+You can design your dashboard using templates as if you were writing code.
 With templates, you can use the same design in different environments.

 - Annotations.
 You can create logs and comments on your chart manually or automatically.